a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::EraseIcon` ($0B)

 Erases the specified icon by number.
+Any overlapping icons are redrawn.

 Parameters:
 ```
 .byte       icon            Icon number
 ```

 No error checking is done, no result codes.
-If the icon is in a window, it must be in the active window.

 Note that unlike `IconTK::DrawIconRaw`, this call does _not_ require a GrafPort to be set by the caller.
+Icons in windows are clipped to the visible portion of the window (including overlapping windows).
 Icons on the desktop are clipped against overlapping windows.

 ### `IconTK::GetIconBounds` ($0C)